bradylemke/Engr103_final/README.md

   - Bet on Red - Left Button
   - Bet on Green - Right Button
   - Spin the wheel - Shake the board (> 20)
+  - Use the Multiplier - Flip the switch

 // Outputs